gopikaganesan/todo-cmd/README.md

 Hey there!!

-This is a command line interface Todo app
+This is a Console Todo App

 You can run this by following Steps